MCorentin/vargen/README.md

 ````
 obesity_annotation <- annotate_variants(obesity_variants$rsid, verbose = T)
 ````
-- The cadd phred score, the higher it is, the more deleterious the variant is
-- The annotation type, eg: “Intergenic”, “CodingTranscript”, “RegulatoryFeature”…
-- The consequence, eg: “DOWNSTREAM”, “STOP_GAINED”, “SYNONYMOUS”…
-- The clinical significance from clinVar, eg: “begnin”, “pathogenic”…
-- The snpEff annotation, eg: “LOW”, “MODERATE”, “MODIFIER” or “HIGH”

 You may want to merge the annotation output with the data.frame from the vargen pipeline.
 The following command will merge the variants from the VarGen pipeline with the output from the annotation (using the rsid column):